 Make a Referral

-Referring a client to the services of the Refugee Therapy Centre can be done by writing to the Clinical Director or by completing the form below.
+Referring a client to the services of the Refugee Therapy Centre can be done by writing to the Clinical Coordinator, with a completed form and other papers as detailed below.

-If you have already made an assessment, or the person has had a psychiatric assessment or hospital admission, it would be helpful if you include a copy of this document.
+If you have already made an assessment, or the person has had a psychiatric or social service assessment or hospital admission, it would be helpful if you include a copy of this document.

 It is also important to let us know if you are making a referral to other mental health services, so we can liaise with other agencies.

 If you would like to refer yourself for our services, please speak to your GP and ask them to refer you, using the procedure below.